exercism/python/exercises/practice/sublist/.approaches/manual-loop/content.md

 # Manual looping

 This approach uses a helper function that manually loops through the lists to determine if the first list is a sublist of the second one.
-This approach is significantly longer than the [list manipulation approach][approach-list-manipulation], though it may be more comprehensible to some.
+This approach is the longest one by far, though it may be more comprehensible to some.

 ```python
 SUBLIST = 1